This email about giving up writing comes from an anonymous blog reader, and I think we can all relate to this concern:

 Before You Consider Giving Up Writing, Look At These Areas

 First, why do writers sometimes waste a lot of time and procrastinate when they know they should be writing?
 The good news is, all of the professional writers I know, many of them bestsellers with lots of books on the shelves, do this.
-They have good days and bad days, they celebrate and complain, they ride the highs and lows of creativity, just like the rest of us.
-But writing is their job, they’re getting paid, they have deadlines, so the most successful of them keep showing up to the page, even if feel like giving up writing.
+They have good days and bad days, they celebrate and complain, they ride the highs and lows of writing confidence and creativity, just like the rest of us.
+But writing is their job, they’re getting paid, they have deadlines, so the most successful of them keep showing up to the page, even if they feel like giving up writing.
 Because they are writers.
 So one piece of advice I can give you right off the bat is to keep writing and keep up your habit.

 If you find yourself avoiding a part in your novel that’s challenging or doesn’t feel right for some reason, skip that part and write around it.
 The temptation to avoid writing something and stay blocked is always there, but the trick is to keep writing past it, around it, underneath it, and the block will loosen up eventually.

 The other part of the equation, of course, is the story idea and the project.
 Sometimes, the writing urge may be there but writers get derailed by an idea that just won’t come together.
 So the “Should I quit writing” question creeps in, but the writing isn’t actually the problem.
 Writing a novel is a long process full of frustration and crisis (for the writer and the character, ideally).
 If you are losing excitement for your idea and constantly feel like giving up writing, you are going to be your own worst cheerleader.
 I say it’s perfectly fine to put a novel idea aside if it isn’t working or if inspiration has struck elsewhere.
 You can always open the file back up and start typing at another time.
 But if you have ideas you’re not excited about, how do you expect readers to get psyched?